JustinInCoding/BullseyeSwiftUI/README.md

 - use @testable decoration to import the module(which is app) cause they are different targets (test target)
 - The basic idea of Test-Driven Development is rather than writing tests AFTER you write your code, you write your tests FIRST
 - the benefit of Test-Driven Developemnt, Forces up-front thought, Great way to ensure you write tests, Improved code quality, Increased speed of development
+- use type inference to concise the code

 ## Acknowledgements